ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

    tombstone entry to the old log if one hasn't been already created.
 3. Both logs should be monitored as they would be if they were run individually.
-   Once the migration has completed and the old log has stopped accepting changes, the old log SHOULD stay operational long enough for all users to complete their monitoring of it (keeping in mind that some users may be offline for a significant amount of time).
+   Once the migration has completed and the old log has stopped accepting changes, the old log MUST stay operational long enough for all users to complete their monitoring of it (keeping in mind that some users may be offline for a significant amount of time).